qrichert/goji/src/Controller/API/README.md

 # API Controllers

-You can either create API-specific controllers and bind them with, for instance, routes like `/api/users/42` directly in the same app.
+You can either create API-specific Controllers and bind them with, for instance, routes like `/api/users/42` directly in the same app.
 Or, you could completely detach them into two separate apps.